1amageek/kuzu-swift/README.md

     ]
     ```

+### Using Xcode

-Alternatively, you can add the package through Xcode:
+You can add the package through Xcode:
 1. Open your Xcode project.
 2. Go to `File` > `Add Packages Dependencies...`.
 3. Enter the URL of the kuzu-swift repository: `https://github.com/kuzudb/kuzu-swift`.